What are the best airlines for bikes?

 American Airlines Bike Policy

-Cost: According to the American Airlines bicycle policy, a bike is considered as one piece of checked luggage as long as they are less than 62 inches long (157 cm) and under 50lbs (22kg).
-For bikes in excess of these measurements, American Airlines customers will be charged $150 (£115).
+Cost of flying with a bike: According to the American Airlines bicycle policy, a bike is considered as one piece of checked luggage as long as they are less than 62 inches long (157 cm) and under 50 lbs (22kg).
+For bikes over these measurements, American Airlines customers flying with bikes will be charged $150 (£115).

-Requirements: The American Airlines policy requires bikes to be transported in a hard-sided bicycle box, bike bag or similar purpose-built box.
+Requirements: The American Airlines bike policy requires bikes to be transported in a hard-sided bicycle box, bike bag or similar purpose-built box.
 The handlebars should be fixed sideways with the pedals either removed or wrapped in plastic foam or similar.
 If the bike is not in a hard-sided case it will be treated as a fragile item.

 Frontier Airlines Bike Policy